 - i.
 The financial statements together with the notes thereon have been drawn up in conformity with the Companies Ordinance, 1984.
 These statements present fairly the Company's state of affairs, the results of its operations, cash flow and changes in equity. - ii.
 Proper books of accounts of the Company have been maintained. - iii.
 Appropriate accounting policies have been consistently applied in the preparation of financial statements which conform to the International Accounting Standards as applicable in Pakistan.
 The accounting estimates, wherever required are based on reasonable and prudent judgment. - iv.
 The International Financial Reporting Standards, as applicable in Pakistan, have been followed in the preparation of financial statements. - v.
 The system of Internal Control is sound in design and has been effectively implemented and monitored. - vi.
 There are no significant doubts upon the Company's ability to continue as a going concern. - vii.
 There has been no material departure from the best practices of Corporate Governance, as required by the listing regulations. - viii.
-There has been a significant drop in production, sales and profitability of the Company for the year 2013.
+There has been a significant drop in production, sales and profitability of the Company for the year 2014.
 The net sales dropped to Rs.
-385.771 million from Rs.
-522.873 million of last year i.e. 26% mainly due to low productivity, raw material constraints, non renewal of credit facilities by National Bank, load shedding of electricity and gas and intensive competition of 11 & 132 Kv towers.
+219.559 million from Rs.
+385.771 million of last year i.e. 43% mainly due to low productivity, raw material constraints, non renewal of credit facilities by National Bank, load shedding of electricity and gas and intensive competition of 11 & 132 Kv towers.
 As a result the after tax loss amounted to Rs.
-83.107 million compared with the last yeas loss of Rs.
-99.913 million. - ix.
+68.953 million Compared with the last yeas loss of Rs.
+83.107 million. - ix.
 The key operating and financial data for the last six years is annexed.

-AUDIT COMMITTEE
+AUDIT AND RISK MANAGEMENT COMMITTEE

-Audit Committee was established by the Board to assist the directors in discharging their responsibilities,

-Corporate Governance, Financial Reporting and Corporate Control.
+Audit and Risk Management Committee were established by the Board to assist the directors in discharging their responsibilities, Corporate Governance, Financial Reporting and Corporate Control.
 The Committee consists of four members.
 Three members including Chairman of the Committee are Independent and one is non executive director.

-The Board Audit Committee is responsible for reviewing reports of the company's financial results, audit and adherence to standards of the system of management controls.
+The Board Audit and Risk Management Committee is responsible for reviewing reports of the company's financial results, audit and adherence to standards of the system of management controls.
 The Committee reviews the procedures, ensures their independence with respect to the services performed for the Company and makes recommendations to the Board of Directors.

-The Audit Committee held four meetings during the year under review, each before the Board of Directors meeting to review the financial statements, internal audit reports and compliance of the Corporate Governance requirements.
+The Audit and Risk Management Committee held five meetings during the year under review, each before the Board of Directors meeting to review the financial statements, internal audit reports and compliance of the Corporate Governance requirements.
 These meetings included meeting with external auditors before and after completion of audit and other statutory meetings as required by the Code of Corporate Governance.